jjprogramsllc/practical-form.js/Readme.md

 Issues
 =======================================================
 * If you have issues, please report them.
 I will be more encourage to develop this further if there is activity.
+* Tested 1.2 & 1.3 version of angular.js.
+If there are errors with early/later version, submit an issues or patch.

 License & Contributing